righCirith/JavaScript_codeacademyProjects/README.md

-<h2>This are the projects from the course "Learn JavaScript from codeacademy"</h2>
+<h2>This are the projects from the course "Learn JavaScript" from codeacademy</h2>